thehambeard/BetterVendors2/README.md

 A mod for Pathfinder Kingmaker, [KingmakerModMaker](https://github.com/thehambeard/KingmakerModMaker) is required to compile.
 Thanks to hsinyuhcan and lucianposton

 ## Version 2.0.5
+* Fixed settings being reset on updating to new versions
+* Added a button to clear your trash list
+* Added ability to keep a certain number of trash items
+* Updated the wording in some of the menus to be easier to understand
+## Version 2.0.4
+* Fixed issue with companions despawning
+## Version 2.0.3
+* Fixed show trash items toggle button throwing an expection.
+## Version 2.0.2
+* Long load times have been fixed
+## Version 2.0.1
 * Moved Entire code base to Harmony 2.0
 * Moved KingmakerModMaker to Harmony 2.0
 * Moved Cotw/EA helpers to Harmony 2.0